Read This First

 Prompt 1: Assess the following statement against the notion that rational belief is a degree of belief that maps to the degree of the relevant evidence.

-The central claim is this: It seems to me that, if you have more evidence for one view rather than for another view, then you are intellectually obligated to believe the one that is most reasonable, that is most likely, and not believe the one that is least likely.
+In plain terms: It seems to me that, if you have more evidence for one view rather than for another view, then you are intellectually obligated to believe the one that is most reasonable, that is most likely, and not believe the one that is least likely.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.